Investing Strategy Research

 It’s also important to remember that while dividends can provide income, capital gains are what drive overall returns when investing in stocks.
 It’s possible that even if stock prices fall and your dividend yield increases, the value of your investment could still decrease.

 Therefore, it’s important to understand how dividend yields affect stock prices to make calculated and informed decisions when investing.
-If you’re looking for more income from your investments, then focusing on stocks with higher dividend yields could effectively increase your returns.
+Focusing on stocks with higher dividend yields could effectively increase your returns if you’re looking for more income from your investments.

 The Dividend Yield Formula